f0o/terranetes/README.md

 ## Example Terraform

-This can be used with above object to create a 2 node cluster based on the OpenStack Provider
+This can be used with above object to create a 2 node cluster based on the OpenStack Provider (LBaaSv2 required, flip `loadbalancer.enable` to `false` if unavailable)

 ```
 module "openstack" {